-After a certain age (around 25 years old), our bodies begin to decrease the amount of collagen it produces.
-The reason that wrinkles occur with age is due to the fact that there is not any new collagen being produced in our bodies, and collagen keeps the skin tight and “young”.
+From the age of 25, the amount of collagen your body has, and the rate it gets produced starts to decrease.
+Over time, more and more collagen is lost.
+This is why, as you age, you see wrinkles in the skin, increased joint issues, and so forth.
 Most women experience a drastic change in their skin during menopause, and after 60 years old it is normal to have a considerable decline in collagen production.
-As we age, collagen production slows leading to sagging or tired-looking skin.
-Researchers suggest we lose approximately 1 percent of collagen per year.
+As you age, collagen production slows leading to sagging or tired-looking skin.
+Researchers suggest you experience approximately 1 percent of collagen loss per year.

 Types of collagen

-- endogenous collagen, which is the natural collagen found in our bodies that develops naturally but decreases in production over time.
+- endogenous collagen: the natural collagen found in our bodies that develops naturally but decreases in production over time.

-- exogenous collagen, which is synthetic and is used to treat a number of cosmetic and medical procedures.
+- exogenous collagen: synthetic and is used to treat a number of cosmetic and medical procedures.